Two Prosecutors: Production

-Two Prosecutors is a coproduction between Saïd Ben Saïd, Loznitsa’s Dutch production company Atoms & Void, and four other countries: Germany, Latvia, Romania and Lithuania.
+Two Prosecutors is a co-production between Saïd Ben Saïd, Loznitsa’s Dutch production company Atoms & Void, and four other countries: Germany, Latvia, Romania and Lithuania.
 Principal photography took place in Riga.
 The production team shot in a former prison that was built in 1905.
 Filming wrapped on 25 October 2024.

 Release

 Coproduction Office acquired the sales rights to the film in February 2025.
 The film will be distributed by Pyramide in France and Progress in Germany.
 Ahead of its premiere, the film was also acquired for distribution by Lucky Red in Italy; Aerofilms in the Czech Republic and Slovakia; Vertigo Media in Hungary; HBO Europe in eastern Europe; Filmstop in Estonia; MegaCom Film in Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Serbia, and Slovenia; Lev in Israel; and Falcon Films in the Middle East.

 The film had its world premiere in competition at the 78th Cannes Film Festival on 14 May 2025.
 Following its premiere, it was acquired by Wanda Visión and Filmin for Spain; Edge Entertainment for the Nordics and Iceland; Aurora Films for Poland; Filmtrade for Greece; Bir Film for Turkey; Sharmill Films for Australia and New Zealand; Longride for Japan; Andrews Film for Taiwan; Edko Films for Hong Kong; Impact for India; Falcon Pictures for Indonesia; Retrato Filmes for Brazil; and Zeta Films for Argentina, Chile, Uruguay, and Paraguay.
 Janus Films acquired the North American distribution rights on 24 June 2025.

 The film was also screened at the 31st Sarajevo Film Festival in August, and had its North American premiere at the Toronto International Film Festival in September 2025.
 It also screened at the 2025 BFI London Film Festival and the Adelaide Film Festival in October 2025.

-It will receive a theatrical release in Germany on 19 February 2026.
+It received a theatrical release in Germany on 18 December 2025.